Credit Suisse Bailout: Lessons Learned and the Future of Global Banking Regulations

 The report does not criticize Switzerland, although Bank of England Governor Andrew Bailey said the Swiss had not followed the “manual”, which created “ambiguity” in the markets over the credibility of the resolution of the big banks.

-The FSB said Switzerland’s action preserved financial stability, although it raised questions about why the resolution was not chosen. ($1 = 0.9076 Swiss franc) (Reporting by Huw Jones; Editing by John O’Donnell, Paul Simao and Christina Fincher)
+The FSB said Switzerland’s action preserved financial stability, although it raised questions regarding why the resolution was not chosen. ($1 = 0.9076 Swiss franc) (Reporting by Huw Jones; Editing by John O’Donnell, Paul Simao and Christina Fincher)

 1696947675